 YouTube gives you forty trainers with forty contradictory opinions, and an algorithm that rewards the loudest ones.
 By the time you've watched three, your dog has eaten the doormat and you've learned nothing you can use tomorrow morning.

 This is one voice, one plan, one PDF.
 You read it once.
-You follow it for thirty days.
+You follow it for fourteen days.
 You stop scrolling.

 Who wrote this